DmitrySoshnikov/hdl-js/README.md

 ### Creating gates from default spec

-All gates known their own specification, so we can omit passing explicit pins info, and use a constructor without parameters, or create gates via the `defaultFromSpec` method:
+All gates known their own specification, so we can omit passing explicit pins info, and use `defaultFromSpec` method:

 ```js
 const hdl = require('.');